 In fact, two or three weeks ago there was a one-year-old young soldier who was martyred in Kashmir and he was the son of a farmer in Punjab also two seniors leaders of the BJP in Punjab have come out and said that it’s unfair to use the Khalistani narrative on the Punjab farmers.
 Farmers are protesting for the country’s betterment.

-The big question is why are so many of these farmers are protesting are from Punjab is it because there is a Congress government in Punjab?
+The big question is why are so many of these farmers protesting from Punjab is it because there is a Congress government in Punjab?
 Is that what is going on the real reason?
-Is that Punjab farmers grow mostly wheat and rice most of the wheat and rice is grown in Punjab and these are MSP crops.
+Punjab farmers grow mostly wheat and rice most of the wheat and rice are grown in Punjab and these are MSP crops.

 They benefit the most from the APMC system they benefit the most from the MSP system and they stand to lose the most if either the APMC or the MSP system were to be challenged or in some way weakened in the future which is why so many of them are from Punjab and from Haryana which is the other state that grows a lot of wheat and so while the congress has spoken up in support of this protest including the Chief Minister of Punjab.

 They’ve also been parties who were allies of the BJP who have supported the protesters as well the Shiromani Akali Dal as you know actually pulled out of the India alliance and the central government and its minister actually resigned to make sense of why the farmers are protesting.